cryptopunksnotdead/punks.journal/csv-formats.md

 ## Request for Comments (RFC)

-Please post ycomments to the [ruby-talk mailing list](https://rubytalk.org) thread.
+Please post your comments to the [ruby-talk mailing list](https://rubytalk.org) thread.
 Thanks!

 Any other CSV format you want to see pre-configured and supported "out-of-the-box"?
 Please tell.